-II.
+III.
 INSTRUCTIONAL METHODS

 This course is taught with didactic lecture, class presentations, class discussion, audiovisual teaching tools and role-plays.
 Required readings are marked by an asterisk next to them.
-Required articles are available online from the electronic reserves of the Pollack library.
-The course password to access them is Wurzweiler.
+Required articles are available online from the electronic reserves of the Pollack library (password: wurzweiler).

-III.
+IV.
 COURSE EXPECTATIONS AND GRADING